thednp/vite-vanjs-svg/README.md

 **Notes**:
  - style attribute only supports string value;
  - `fill`, `fillOpacity`, `stroke`, `strokeWidth`, `strokeOpacity`, `transform`, `width`, `height`, `class` and `style` attributes are fully reactive.
+ - The plugin will also resolve SVG files from the `/public` folder or any valid `viteConfig.publicDir` option.

 ## Contributing
 * Fork it!